16 Motivational Speeches On Success To Turn Your Life Around

 “Life is sometimes hard.
 Things go wrong, in life and in love and in business and in friendship and in health and in all the other ways that life can go wrong.
 And when things get tough, this is what you should do.
 Make good art.”

-Neil Gaiman’s awe-inspiring speech has gone on to inspire hundreds and thousands of people and, even over half a decade after he originally delivered, it continues to influence and encourage one to do what one loves, and not just for the money.
+Neil Gaiman’s awe-inspiring speech has gone on to inspire people and, even over half a decade after he originally delivered, it continues to influence and encourage one to do what one loves, and not just for the money.

 8. Ellen DeGeneres’ Tulane University Commencement Speech